SimeonHristov99/DL_24-25/Week_08 - Generative Adversarial Networks/README.md

 **Description:**

-Define and use a GCGAN to create a program (training, evaluation and testing included) that outputs new images of Pokemons using the dataset `pokemon_sprites`.
+Define and use a DCGAN to create a program (training, evaluation and testing included) that outputs new images of Pokemons using the dataset `pokemon_sprites`.

 Sample and show `9` new images from the trained model.

 **Acceptance criteria:**

-1. A GCGAN model is created.
+1. A DCGAN model is created.
 2. `tqdm` is used to show training, validation and testing.
 3. An appropriate metric is used to evaluate model performance.
 4. `9` new images are sampled from the trained model.